SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-The Lyon Street Steps are a great off the beaten path San Francisco attraction.
-They cover two blocks on the side of a steep hill with gorgeous views from the top.
+The Lyon Street Steps are a great off-the-beaten path attraction in San Francisco.
+They cover two blocks on the side of a steep hill in Pacific Heights with gorgeous views from the top.

 Disclaimer: I receive a small commission from some of the links on this page.